seanken/ASE_LongRead/README.md

 4) python with pysam, intervaltree, pandas, numpy, and scipy installed for isoform level analysis

 For the Revio upstream pipeline need lima, isoseq, samtools, and minimap2.

+## Other code

+The script RunPip.sh was used to run on our local system (UGER based).